dvitanov/lorevc/docs/introduction/index.md

 ---
-id: introduction-welcome
+id: introduction
 slug: /
 custom_edit_url: null

-sidebar_label: 'Welcome'
+sidebar_label: 'Introduction'
 sidebar_position: 1

-title: Welcome
+title: Introduction
-description: Welcome to lore.vc aka the Fundraising Lore, a guide to help founder CEOs successfully raise early-stage VC financing from Silicon Valley investors
+description: The Fundraising Lore is a guide to help founder CEOs successfully raise early-stage VC financing from Silicon Valley investors.

 ---

-# Welcome
+# Introduction

 Hello and welcome to [lore.vc](https://lore.vc), also known as the Fundraising Lore.
 I wrote this book in the hopes of helping founding startup CEOs successfully raise early-stage VC financing from Silicon Valley investors.

 What sets this guide apart from other similar materials is that it does not assume any prior knowledge about or experience with fundraising.
-The Fundraising Lore describes a structured process geared in particular towards first-time founders, who are starting their fundraising effort armed only with their grit and vision.
+The Fundraising Lore describes a structured process geared in particular towards first-time founders, who are starting a fundraising effort armed only with their grit and vision.

 Founders tend to be busy, so here is a quick visual summary of the Fundraising Lore framework: